Here are some fun ways to teach your children positional language in a way they will remember.

 “Sally,” or the current leader’s name, gives the other players movement directions that include positional words.
 “Sally says put your hand on your head,” for example.

-Include “left” and “right” for even more challenges.
+Include “left” and “right” to make it more challenging.
 Children take turns playing the part of the leader.

 4. Grover Around